docker/docs/machine/get-started-cloud.md

 use Machine to provision cloud hosts.
 When you use Docker Machine for provisioning, you create cloud hosts with Docker Engine installed on them.

-You'll need to install and run Docker Machine, and create an account with the cloud provider.
+Install and run Docker Machine, and create an account with the cloud provider.

 Then you provide account verification, security credentials, and configuration